 The style of hook used is listed as Scud, Pupae, Nymph-Down eye, 1x Strong, 1x short, curved shank.
 These are what is stocked by J. Stockard.
 Check for availability.
 The Gamakatsu is a popular hook with a loyal following.
 It and the Partridge are what I would consider premium hooks for the American market.
-The Mustad.
-I have tied many flies with Mustad hooks.
-Always has been a top selling hook amaong all fishermen.
+I have tied many flies with Mustad hooks, which have always been a top selling hook among all fishermen.

 - J2 500 Is a J. Stockard hook

 - 1120 by Daiichi

 - C12 by Gamakatsu

 - K4AY/K4AH by Partridge

 The Thread I prefer for this pattern is UTC 140 Denier.
 This is a very strong thread with high breaking strength that makes a good knot.
 This is essential in this pattern because you use no head cement.
 I will substitute down to UTC 70 Denier if the 140 is not available which is acceptable for size #14 flies.
 The UTC also flattens very well which is necessary so the Squirmy material is not cut.
 Since I started using this type of thread I try and find a way to use it in every pattern I experiment with.
 I like it that well.
 As must everyone else because it sells out in my color quite often.
 So if you find the colors you want be sure to stock up.

 The only reason for dubbing the thread on this fly is to keep the thread from cutting the squirmy material.
 But it does kind of look like the clitellum on a worm.

 My favorite dubbing for this fly, when available, is the Quick Descent by Hareline.
 Good luck finding all 24 colors offered.
 I do believe they may be getting ready to discontinue this dubbing because there are only certain patterns that it will work well on.